ArtemK123/Rail_reactor_test_task/README.md

 # Rail_reactor_test_task

-This is console program for comparing images in given directory.
+This is a console program for comparing images in given directory.

 Usage: python solution.py [-h] --path PATH